-According to UNHCR, 53,000 Nicaraguans have begun the process of applying for refugee status in the country as of November 2019.
-Detailed information is lacking, but at least 50% of the registered Nicaraguans have been identified as requiring special protection and assistance, including legal protection concerns as well as urgent health support.
-Many Nicaraguans stay with relatives in San José.
-The majority lives in La Carpio, an overpopulated shantytown of San José, where access to drinking water is scarce and housing arrangements and WASH facilities, including the sewage system, are inadequate.?
-Priority needs overall evolve around the lack of effective access documentation, health services, education, and work.
-Small recurring events of xenophobia by the host community are reported. ?
+Many Nicaraguans stay with relatives in San José, the capital city.
+The majority lives in La Carpio, an overpopulated shantytown of San José.
+In this area, access to drinking water is scarce, and housing arrangements and WASH facilities, including the sewage system, are inadequate.
+There is limited detailed information on the needs of Nicaraguans in Costa Rica during 2021.
+Overall priorities revolve around the lack of effective access documentation, health services, education, and work.
+Small, recurring events of xenophobia by the host community are reported.?